Former enemies Stormy Daniels and Michael Cohen talk about Trump | ExBulletin

 Former enemies Stormy Daniels and Michael Cohen talk about Trump

-NEW YORK (AP) When he was Donald Trumps’ lawyer, Michael Cohen was determined to silence Stormy Daniels, even arranging a low-key payment to the porn actress who took him to federal prison.
+NEW YORK When he was Donald Trump’s lawyer, Michael Cohen was determined to silence Stormy Daniels, even arranging a low-key payment to the porn actress who took him to federal prison.

-Now, as one of many former insider presidents who have turned critic, Cohen is literally spreading Daniels’ story, including new intimate details of his alleged sexual encounter with Trump in a discussion ranging from shame and scandal to a haunted house in New Orleans.
+Now, as one of many insiders who have become critical of the former president, Cohen is literally spreading Daniels’ story, including new intimate details about his alleged sexual encounter with Trump in a discussion ranging from shame and shame. scandal at a haunted house in New Orleans.

 Seeking to bury the hatchet, Cohen interviews Daniels in the latest episode of his podcast, Mea Culpa, in which the two sympathize with life-changing experiences with Trump and his recent departure from office.